iamjessclark/symptomsSideEffects/README.md

 # symptomsSideEffects
-The code and data to carry out the analysis presented by Yu et al.
+The code and data to carry out the analysis presented in the paper by Huanghehui Yu BSc MSc.